ET SHAREHOLDER ALERT: Jakubowitz Law Reminds Energy Transfer Shareholders of a Lead Plaintiff Deadline of August 2, 2022

-NEW YORK, July 1, 2022 /PRNewswire/ -- Jakubowitz Law announces that a securities fraud class action lawsuit has commenced on behalf of shareholders of Energy Transfer LP ET.
+NEW YORK Energy , July 29, 2022 /PRNewswire/ -- Jakubowitz Law announces that a securities fraud class action lawsuit has commenced on behalf of shareholders of Energy Transfer LP ET.

 To receive updates on the lawsuit, fill out the form: